wp-plugins/zotpress/readme.txt

 * Fixed display images issue.
 * Separated out sidebar widget code from main file.

+= 3.1 =
+* New way of caching requests.
+Speed increase for requests that have already been cached.
+* No more multiple accounts per shortcode.
+A "user_api_id" or "nickname" must be set.
+* No more collection titles.
+You can use the Zotero Reference meta box to find and add this information above collection shortcode calls.

 == Upgrade Notice ==

 = 1.2 =